Article

 • Don't try to throw everything into one place.
 Find a way to organize and divide your information by its type or the intended users;

-• using card design is a great way to organize the data that can't be actually visualized in graphs;
+• using card design is a great way to organize data dashboards that can't actually be visualized in graphs;

 • make sure your numbers are large and immediately clear;

-Haven diagnostics.
-A dashboard design for risk-assessing healthcare app
+10. Haven Diagnostics.
+Dashboard UI design for a healthcare app

-Haven diagnostics was the first company to apply the mathematical models for projecting the infection risk used in the health industry to corporate offices.
-Therefore, their dashboards are very specific.
-They strongly differ from the screens we’ve already seen.
+Haven Diagnostics was the first company to apply the mathematical models for projecting the infection risk used in the health industry to corporate offices.
+Therefore, their dashboards are very specific and designed with a unique focus on healthcare UX, significantly differing from the screens we’ve already seen.

-One of Haven diagnostics’ dashboards is dedicated to the forecast — it shows contagion graphs with future projections and represent an example of an analytical dashboard.
-Two contrast-colored lines of a line chart are perfect for showcasing competitive trends over time.
+One of Haven Diagnostics' dashboards is dedicated to the forecast.
+It shows contagion graphs with future projections and represents an example of an analytical dashboard.
+Two contrast-colored lines of a line chart type are perfect for showcasing competitive trends over time.

-Another dashboard we made for Haven diagnostics is more typical.
-Green/blue, red and yellow colors are used to communicate the information.
+Another dashboard we made for Haven Diagnostics is more typical.
+Green/blue, red, and yellow colors are used to communicate the relevant information.
 The layout with two distinctive columns also helps to differentiate the data.

 Takeaways: